-An injured worker is entitled to compensation for pain and suffering, disability, loss of earnings and current and future medical expenses as part of a third-party personal injury claim.
+An injured worker may be entitled to compensation for pain and suffering, disability, loss of earnings, and current and future medical expenses as part of a third-party personal injury claim.

 You may not know with certainty, but if you suspect that negligence on the part of a contractor or subcontractor or another person on the construction site caused the accident, you should talk with a lawyer.

 The determination of whether a third-party claim exists often requires an analysis of all applicable laws and potential theories of liability.
 An experienced construction accident attorney can make this analysis on the worker’s behalf.

 The Chicago construction accident law firm of GWC Injury Lawyers is well known for its aggressive handling of, and successful financial recovery in, third-party accident claims.

 Our construction injury lawyers have achieved record verdicts and settlements throughout the state of Illinois on behalf of injured construction workers and their families.

 If you have been involved in a construction accident, call toll free at 1-312-419-4791 to see if you have a third-party case.
 Your consultation with an attorney is FREE.